All reviews must comply with TEFL Course Review’s SUBMISSION GUIDELINES.

 We only publish reviews written by students who’ve completed the course in its entirety, or who are no longer registered in the course.
 If you’re part way through and intend to finish, wait until you’re done before reviewing.

 4. The content posted is not a “review”.

-We do not publish posts which are purely information requests, commentary about other reviews, complaints about classmates, general opinions about the TEFL industry, reflections on the English language, letters to the school, biographies, thank yous, happy birthdays, or any other type of comment which is not a review of the course you have just completed.
+We do not publish posts which are purely information requests, commentary about other reviews, complaints about classmates, general opinions about the TEFL industry or job market, reflections on the English language, letters to the school, biographies, thank yous, happy birthdays, or any other type of comment which is not a review of the course you have just completed.